 Timothy is a chancery barrister with a practice in private client and business litigation.
 Exceptionally for one of his call, he is ranked for Chancery: Commercial work in Chambers and Partners UK Bar 2020, where Timothy is described as an “emerging talent at the Commercial Chancery Bar.
 He is regularly entrusted with high-value matters“, and as “a very able junior with a maturity and level of ability which belies his call… He has beenexcellent“.
 Timothy has detailed experience of contentious trusts and probate, Court of Protection matters, company and insolvency disputes, civil fraud, as well as banking and general commercial litigation.
 He is very frequently instructed on cases which involve a number of overlapping areas of law.

 Timothy appears led and in his own right in the High Court, and regularly conducts hearings in the County Court.
 He has been described by clients as an “excellent” advocate whose performance in court is “exceptional“, with a judge recently complimenting him following a multi-day trial for his “helpful skeleton arguments“, his “pragmatic and skilled questioning of witnesses“, and his “clear and well-structured closing submissions“.
 Timothy has extensive experience appearing in trials, appeals, and interim hearings and applications.
-In addition, Timothy regularly appears in the Interim Applications Court of the English High Court under the Chancery Litigants in Person Scheme, and was recently complimented by two High Court Judges for having “acquitted himself with distinction” at a hearing and for the “exemplary” way in which he successfully presented a client’s application.
+In addition, Timothy regularly appears in the Interim Applications Court of the English High Court under the Chancery Litigants in Person Scheme, and was recently complimented by two High Court Judges for having “acquitted himself with distinction” at a hearing and for the “exemplary” way in which he successfully presented a client’s applications.